A. About Solar Energy

 "In our view, cryptocurrency represents the beginning of a new phase of technology-driven markets that have the potential to disrupt conventional market strategies, longstanding business practices, and established regulatory perspectives—" PWC, 2015.

-SolarCoin is an extension of that, a digital asset backed by the sun.
+SolarCoin is an extension of that, a digital asset backed by the sun's continuous energy generation on Earth.

 On the coinpayments platform you can buy thousands of products directly with SolarCoin.
 For example computing equipment, precious metals, beauty and gifts, art, food, collectibles, gaming and ebooks.